carsonicator/docs-invenio-rdm/docs/develop/index.md

 **Notes and Known Issues**

 - For now, the only available flavour is RDM (Research Data Management).
-In the future, there will be others, for example ILS (Integrated Library System).
+There will be others in the future, such as ILS (Integrated Library System).

 - You may be prompted with `You've downloaded /home/<username>/.cookiecutters/cookiecutter-invenio-rdm before.
 Is it okay to delete and re-download it? [yes]:`.
 Press `[Enter]` in that case.
 This will download the latest cookiecutter template.

-- Some OpenSSL versions display an error message when obtaining random numbers, but this has no incidence (as far as we can tell) on functionality.
-We are investigating a possible solution to raise less eyebrows for appearance sake.
+- Some OpenSSL versions display an error message when obtaining random numbers, but this has no effect (as far as we can tell) on functionality.
+For the sake of appearance, we are investigating a possible solution that will raise less eyebrows.